tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

     </copy>
     ```

-## Task 3: Configure a non-OCI host to enable LCM operations
+## Task 3: Configure a non-OCI Managed Instance to enable LCM operations

 > **Note:** Please only refer to this task if you **didn't** use the **installation script** to install the management agent

-### **Non-OCI host**
+### **Non-OCI Managed Instance**
-If you are using a non-OCI host and it has the Management Agent installed following the steps in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912), then you just need to make a few changes to start using LCM features.
+If you are using a non-OCI Managed Instance and it has the Management Agent installed following the steps in the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912), then you just need to make a few changes to start using LCM features.

 1. Open the `/etc/sudoers` file.